 What it’s about: A total eclipse magically brings a skincare saleslady (IU) back in time to the Goryeo era.
-Here, he meets 7 princes, and falls in love with the fiercest of the lot.
-It is a remake of a 2011 Chinese drama.
+Here, she meets 7 princes, and falls in love with the fiercest of the lot.
+It’s a remake of a 2011 Chinese drama.

 Starring: IU (Hotel del Luna), Lee Joon Gi (Lawless Lawyer), Kang Ha Neul, Nam Joo Hyuk (Weightlifting Fairy Kim Bok Joo), Baekhyun (EXO), Hong Jong Hyun (My Absolute Boyfriend), Ji Soo (Strong Woman Do Bong Soon), Yoon Sun Woo